Life Guards (Sweden): 1886 (Infantry)

 The units with infantry traditions wear the uniform of the Svea Life Guards dating from 1886.
 Some alterations have taken place since, but the basic design of the uniform consists unchanged.

 The blue ceremonial uniform includes a tunic with a yellow collar and one buttonhole on each side.
 The cuffs are yellow with three white embroidered buttonholes.
 One of the three buttons on each cuff is unbuttoned.
 On the tunic front are eight buttons.
 The shoulder straps are yellow with the royal cypher in silver.
 The buttonholes are edged in silver braid for non-commissioned officers (OR-6 and up) and silver embroidery for commissioned officers.
 The trousers have 2–3 mm wide yellow stripes.

 The headgear is a casque or pickelhaube dating from 1887 and made out of varnished leather, with silver metal details.
 The spike on top can be replaced with a white plume made of white buffalo hair.
 The pickelhaube plate on front portrays the Lesser Coat of Arms with a lion holding a banner on each side.

-In 1823, Emperor Alexander I of Russia presented King Charles XIV John of Sweden with a gift of bearskin headdresses to be worn by the Svea Life Guards.
+In 1823, Emperor Alexander I of Russia presented King Charles XIV John with a gift of bearskin headdresses to be worn by the Svea Life Guards.
 The next year the Second Life Guards (later Göta Life Guards) were also presented with bearskin of the same design.
 The bearskin headdresses are still worn by the Grenadier Company during state visits and the State Opening of Parliament each year.
 It is today made of nylon instead of real bearskin because the smell (would it get wet) is said to scare the horses during parades.

 The weapon mainly used in ceremonial duties is the mauser m/1896-1938 with bayonet.
 The standard issue Ak 5c may also be used as an exception together with the parade uniform.
 Officers carry the sword m/1899 with a gold and blue sword knot, while specialist officers carry the NCO pattern of the same sword, but with a silver and blue sword knot.